WDI-SEA/notes/02-js-jquery/js-dom-manipulation/readme.md

 // straight up remove an element without remorse. parent.removeChild(child);

-// you may optional save a reference to the element that was removed. var oldChild = parent.removeChild(child);
+// you may, if desired, save a reference to the element that was removed. var oldChild = parent.removeChild(child);
 ```

 `.removeChild()` allows you to remove any element you have reference
 to.
-Notice that it returns a reference to the node you removed.
-You
-may choose to save this to a variable or not.
 If you save a removed
 element to a variable then you have access to it and can add it to
 somewhere else on the page.

-## Moving Elements
+### Exercise: Moving Elements

 Practice saving the return value of `.removeChild()` and passing it to
 `.appendChild()` to move elements from one list to another.